nthndy/homuncu_loc/README.md

-# homunculoc: single-cell segmentation and tracking for the Lung-on-a-Chip project
+# _homunculoc_: single-cell segmentation and tracking for the Lung-on-a-Chip project

 ![temp logo: Immunofluorescence staining of the apical iLoC on AX Lung-on-chip memebrane after iLoC assembly; DAPI (cyan), mature SP-C (magenta), PDPN (yellow) and ZO-1 (white).](landing_image.png)

-Welcome to the *homunculoc* project repository!
+Welcome to the _*homunculoc*_ project repository!
 This project aims to study host-pathogen interactions using a Lung-on-a-Chip platform at the Francis Crick Institute in collaboration with Alveolix.
 The repository provides tools for single-cell segmentation and tracking of lung-on-a-chip samples, enabling quantification of cell type and behavior.
 This README will guide you through the project and its components.

 ## Table of Contents